Mainers dig out, dry out from blizzard, just in time for a deep freeze

 “It always looks a lot worse outside than inside,” Thurlow said.
 “Everything seems to be fine there now.”

-Thursday’s high tide in Portland was 13.79 feet, slightly below the 14.17 feet reported during the infamous Blizzard of 1978, according to the National Weather Service in Gray.
+Thursday’s high tide in Portland was 13.79 feet, slightly below the 14.17 feet reported during the infamous Blizzard of 1978, according to the National Weather Service.
 The second-highest level, 13.98 feet, also happened in 1978.

 Sea levels already were high because of a nearly full moon, and the storm surge only made things worse, said John Cannon, senior meteorologist.